snipeso/preprocessing/docs/ICA.md

 ### Eye components
 #### Blinks
 ![](./images/ICA/Blink1.PNG)
 Blinks are easily identifiable by the blobs over the eye channels.
-Depending on their intensity, the spectrum can either clearly show the 40Hz cutoff or not.
+Depending on their intensity, the spectrum can either clearly show the 50Hz cutoff or not.
 In the top-right plot, they appear throughout the recording sporadically, although not at regular frequencies.

-They are often among the first components, can be just 1, or even 2-3.
+Blinks are often among the first components, can be just 1, or even 2-3.

-<p>&nbsp;</p>

 ![](./images/ICA/Blink3.PNG)